Can Subway Tiles Go On Floor?

 Subway tiles, with their undeniable charm, can be a captivating choice for flooring.
 However, their suitability hinges on a thoughtful evaluation.
 Prioritize floor-rated materials and textured finishes for enhanced durability and slip resistance.
 Embrace the ease of cleaning but acknowledge the increased attention grout lines require.
 Remember, alternative options like porcelain floor tiles or LVT offer similar aesthetics with potentially better performance.
 Ultimately, the decision rests on your desired look, lifestyle needs, and budget.
 By carefully considering all aspects, you can transform your space with a floor that reflects your style and endures the test of time.

 Ready to see how subway tiles would look in your own space?
-Try our interactive AR tool!
+Try our interactive augmented reality (AR) tool!
 With this handy feature, you can visualize different subway tile options within your home's setting, allowing you to make a more confident decision for your flooring project.

 Reading next